 - Contracting opportunities - A black business directory and regular networking events help members form beneficial, long-term partnerships

-- Advocacy – The USBC fights for legislation to support minority and black-owned businesses
+- Advocacy - The U.S. Black Chambers fights for legislation to support minority and black-owned businesses

-- Training for entrepreneurs – In light of COVID-19, this organization provides ample information on how the CARES Act, PPP loans, and other related funding opportunities apply to black business owners
+- Training for entrepreneurs - In light of COVID-19, the organizations began providing ample information on how the CARES Act, PPP loans, and other related funding opportunities apply to black business owners

-With over 10 years in service, the USBC received the “Advocate of the Year” award from the Minority Business Development Agency in 2016.
+With over 10 years in service, the U.S. Black Chambers received the "Advocate of the Year" award from the Minority Business Development Agency in 2016.